ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Microsoft has published a great article on this topic titled Building pro - ductive teams (ctohb.com/teams) describing what they call the two crews model.
 Thetwo crews model outlines a feature crew and a customer crew.

- e feature crew focuses on the future, building new features. e customer crew focuses on the present, working on active customer issues, diagnosing bugs, and prioritizing site health.
+The feature crew focuses on the future, building new features. e customer crew focuses on the present, working on active customer issues, diagnosing bugs, and prioritizing site health.

 Other names for customer crew might be a maintenance team, or a